Scarcity and urgency to improve your sales

-Putting all this information together, there are quite some tricks that combine scarcity, communication and emotions in order to make your online sales rise.
-We will mention a few to give an impression of how to use this type of neuromarketing.
+Putting all this information together, there are quite some tactics that combine scarcity, communication and emotions in order to make your online sales rise.
+Let’s look at some examples of how scarcity and urgency improve your sales:

 - seeing other buyers: displaying how many other people are looking at the product.
-Booking.com is again a good example for this and replicates the real-life situation where two people grab the same item in a store at the same time.
+Think of Booking.com again, this tactic replicates the real-life situation where two people grab the same item in a store at the same time.
 If others are also interested in an item, it becomes more valuable to us.

 - fear of missing out: also known as FOMO, which is the anticipated regret of not being able to seize an opportunity.
-A good example is a limited-time discount, which pushes customers in the direction of buying the article in this period.
+A good example is a limited-time discount, which pushes customers in the direction of buying the product during this period.